-Students majoring in Literature study the great works of European and American literature.
+Students majoring in English study the great works of European and American literature.
 They take two semesters of English literature and one semester of American literature, as well as a course in literary theory and criticism.
-Literature majors study a classical language and take advanced courses in history, philosophy and theology.
+English majors study a classical language and take advanced courses in history, philosophy and theology.

 As part of major electives, they must take classes in either fiction or non-fiction writing, study two distinct genres in more depth, and focus on one major author.
 Additionally, they expand on areas of interest by developing Directed Research & Writing projects in literary studies or creative writing, or participate in literature or writing-related internships such as student teaching, tutoring, or editing.